-Junior faculty (within their first 5 years) who are interested in developing academic and research expertise and plan to conduct, or are conducting, clinical research.
-If you are currently in your last fellowship year and have a pending faculty appointment beginning on or prior to July 1, 2015, you may be eligible.
+Junior faculty (within their first 5 years) who are interested in developing academic and research expertise and plan to conduct, or are conducting, clinical and translational research.
+If you are currently in your last fellowship year and have a pending faculty appointment beginning on or prior to July 1, 2018, you are eligible to apply.

-Clinical Research Scholars is a three-year program with the KL2 award providing the first two years and the Scholars’ nominating department/division providing the third.
+Clinical Research Scholars is a three-year program with the KL2 award providing the first two years of support and the Scholars’ nominating department/division providing the third.

 Please see our eligibility requirements.
 To be eligible for the KL2 award, each of the listed criteria must be met.
 We are committed to a program that embraces racial, ethnic, gender and disciplinary diversity, and we encourage applications from candidates with diverse backgrounds and clinical disciplines.

-Individuals are not eligible if they have been PI on an R01 award, a subproject of a program project (P01) or center project (P50, P60, U54), a mentored career development (K) award, or other equivalent research grant.
+Individuals are not eligible if they have been PI on an R01 or R29 award, a subproject of P-series or U-series award, a mentored career development (K) award, or other equivalent research grant.
 However, they are eligible if have had support from a NRSA (F or T) or NIH small grant (R03).

 No, NIH policy does not permit multiple K applications under review simultaneously.

-U.S. citizens, permanent residents, and non-citizen nationals are eligible, but not those on temporary or student visas.
+U.S. citizens, permanent residents, and non-citizen nationals ((persons born in outlying possessions of the United States, limited to American Samoa, Swain’s Island, or the unincorporated United States Minor Outlying Islands) at the time of application are eligible, but not those on temporary or student visas.
 Proof of status will be required prior to official appointment.

 Application materials must be submitted via our online application system, located at http://jhcrs.jhmi.edu.

 Applications are evaluated by a multidisciplinary selection committee based on prior training, research, and commitment to a clinical research career, as well as potential to excel.
-Reviews will take place in mid-to-late January, selected candidates will likely be interviewed in February and candidates will be notified of their status by mid-March.
+Reviews will take place in January 2016, selected candidates will likely be interviewed on January 22, 29, and February 5.
+Candidates should be notified of their status in early-to-mid February.
 Applicants not selected to interview are removed from consideration and will not be waitlisted.

-It varies from year to year but averages 33% for faculty that are eligible have completed all required components of the application.
+It varies from year to year but averages 38% for eligible candidates that have completed all required components of the application.

 Yes, of course you may reapply to the program.
 However, reapplying does not guarantee admittance.